norok2/flyingcircus/README.rst

 contains a number of numerical functions, typically working on or generating ``numpy.ndarray`` inputs, like:

--  ``sgnlogspace()``: generates logarithmically spaced samples between signed start and stop endpoints.
+-  ``sgngeomspace()``: generates geometrically / logarithmically spaced samples between signed start and stop endpoints.
 -  ``unsqueeze()``: add singletons to the shape of an array to broadcast-match a given shape.
 -  ``subst()``: substitute all occurrences of a value in an array.